apache/qpid-proton/proton-c/bindings/go/src/qpid.apache.org/README.md

-# Qpid Go Libraries for AMQP
+# Qpid Go packages for AMQP

 These packages provide [Go](http://golang.org) support for sending and receiving AMQP messages in client or server applications.
 Reference documentation is